- A commitment to academic freedom and critical thinking that encourages everyone to let their worldviews shift and expand.

 - Facilitation of holistic development of who you are, academically, personally and spiritually.

 - Shared celebration and lamentation – a place that is real and doesn’t pretend that life should be a fairytale, but invites you to share the difficulties of life as well as the fun times.

 - Everyone to think like you, act like you, talk like you or dress like you.
 (We value diversity and authenticity).

 - Lots of rules and a strict behaviour code.
 (We value respect for each other, and the responsibility that comes with living closely together).

 - A distinct sacred/secular divide that can lead to “over-spiritualisation” of daily life.
 (We value the beauty of the here and now, on this earth, and we look for God everywhere in it).

 - A hierarchical, individualistic or authoritarian approach to learning.
 (We value the input that comes from each individual in a group learning environment, rather than relying on all wisdom and knowledge to come only from professors).

-- Mandatory Christian practices such as chapel services.
-(We offer some regular optional practices such as small groups and prayer times, and we facilitate other activities that are usually requested and led by students).
+- Mandatory religious practices such as chapel services.
+(We offer some regular optional practices such as our School of Contemplation, and we facilitate other activities that are usually requested and led by students).

-- A dogmatic worldview with a narrow understanding of what it means to be a Christian.
+- A dogmatic worldview with a narrow understanding of spirituality.
 (We value the breadth of understanding that comes from a diverse community living together, and the expression of that understanding in ways that people are passionate about).